Coastal Financial (CCB)

 Eric M. Sprink, Chief Executive Officer

-Mr. Sprink joined Coastal Financial in late 2006 as President and Chief Operating Officer and became Chief Executive Officer in 2010.
-His banking career began at Security Pacific Bank, followed by roles at Bank of America, Centura Bank, Washington Trust Bank, and Global Credit Union, where he held increasing levels of responsibility in retail operations, consumer and commercial lending, and wealth management.
-Mr. Sprink is also a past chairman of the Community Bankers of Washington.
+Mr. Sprink joined Coastal Financial in late 2006 as President and Chief Operating Officer, becoming Chief Executive Officer in 2010.
+His banking career began at Security Pacific Bank, and he subsequently held roles at Bank of America, Centura Bank, Washington Trust Bank, and Global Credit Union.
+Centura Bank was acquired during his tenure.
+He is also a director and past chairman of the Community Bankers of Washington.

-Mr. Soto was appointed Chief Financial Officer, effective October 1, 2025.
-He previously served as the Chief Financial Officer of Square Financial Services, Inc. (a subsidiary of Block, Inc.) for seven years, where he was instrumental in building and scaling financial operations, securing the bank's charter, and managing financial operations including accounting, financial analysis, budgeting, forecasting, and treasury activities.
-His extensive background of over 20 years in financial institutions and fintech also includes leadership roles at Green Dot Bank and Sallie Mae Bank, and senior finance positions at JPMorgan Chase and Discover Financial Services.
+Mr. Soto was appointed Chief Financial Officer in October 2025.
+Prior to joining Coastal Financial, he served as CFO of Square Financial Services, Inc., a Block, Inc. subsidiary, where he was instrumental in its establishment and growth.
+His career includes leadership roles at Green Dot Bank and Sallie Mae Bank, along with senior finance positions at organizations such as JPMorgan Chase and Discover Financial Services.

 AI Analysis | Feedback